Psychotherapy For Helpers

 Helpers are people who can easily get drenched in a storm while trying to protect someone they love.

-Helpers are susceptible to getting drenched or burned in these ways, because, often helpers have an easier time taking care of others than taking care of themselves.
+Well, helpers are susceptible to getting burned.
+More often than not, helpers have an easier time taking care of others than taking care of themselves.

 And as Fred Rogers said: “when I was a boy and I would see scary things in the news, my mother would say to me look for the helpers.
 You will always find people who are helping.”